gov-cy/dsf-prototype/README.md

     "type": "button",
-    "id" : "button1", //OPTIONAL, useful if you are adding an event "classes": ["govcy-bg-danger","govcy-text-white"] //OPTIONAL add CSS classes to an element "DOMId" : "before-main", //OPTIONAL, If there is a `DOMId` value then the component is appended in the element with that ID.
+    "id" : "button1", //OPTIONAL, useful if you are adding an event "classes": ["govcy-bg-danger","govcy-text-white"] //OPTIONAL add CSS classes to an element "DOMId" : "backLink", //OPTIONAL, If there is a `DOMId` value then the component is appended in the element with that ID.
 Usually used with back-link
     "events" : [ //OPTIONAL events that trigger actions {
             "on":"click","actions" : [ //on click